 Engine House Pizza: It’s pizza.
 Your basic decent pizza.

-Jolie Tea Company: I have not been in for high tea yet with the little sandwiches, but their tea is great, the decor is adorable, and they have great macaroons.
+Jolie Tea Company: I have not been in for high tea yet with the little sandwiches, but their tea is great, their scones are good, the decor is adorable, and they have great macaroons.

 Casa Tequila: I’m picky about my Mexican food.
 This place is just ok.
 I’d pick nachos at Howling Wolf any day over anything on the menu over here.
 The staff is nice and it has a much different vibe than Howling Wolf though- It’s more “Family Mexican Restaurant” rather than “Hip American-Mexican Bar”.